canonical/wazuh-server-operator/docs/explanation/charm-architecture.md

 # Charm architecture

 Wazuh is a security platform that provides unified XDR and SIEM protection for endpoints and cloud workloads.
-The solution is composed of a single universal agent and three central components: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
-This charm corresponds to the Wazuh server.
+The solution is composed of a single universal agent and three central components: the Wazuh Server, the Wazuh indexer, and the Wazuh dashboard.
+This charm corresponds to the Wazuh Server.

 The charm design leverages the [sidecar](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns/#example-1-sidecar-containers) pattern to allow multiple containers in each pod with [Pebble](https://juju.is/docs/sdk/pebble) running as the workload